neozenith/invoke-databricks-wheel-tasks/README.md

-  format         Autoformat code for code style. build          Build wheel. db.go          Trigger default job associated for this project. db.reinstall   Reinstall version of wheel on cluster with a restart. db.upload      Upload wheel artifact to DBFS.
+  format         Autoformat code for code style. build          Build wheel. db.runjob          Trigger default job associated for this project. db.reinstall   Reinstall version of wheel on cluster with a restart. db.upload      Upload wheel artifact to DBFS.
 ```